yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-vectoriterator-class.md

 ### <a name="parameters"></a>Parametry

-*N*<br/>
+*Azotan*<br/>
-Przemieszczenie całkowite.
+Przemieszczenie liczb całkowitych.

 ### <a name="return-value"></a>Wartość zwracana

-Zaktualizowany wektoriterator.
+Zaktualizowana VectorIterator.

-## <a name="vectoriteratoroperator-operator"></a><a name="operator-plus"></a>WektorIterator::operator+ Operator
+## <a name="vectoriteratoroperator-operator"></a><a name="operator-plus"></a>VectorIterator:: operator + — operator

-Zwraca vectorIterator, który odwołuje się do elementu w określonym przemieszczenia z określonego VectorIterator.
+Zwraca VectorIterator, który odwołuje się do elementu w określonym przemieszczenia z określonego VectorIterator.

 ### <a name="syntax"></a>Składnia